openeuler-mirror/docs/docs/en/docs/Installation/installation-guideline.md

 openEuler has been installed, Click  **Reboot**  to restart the system.

 >![](./public_sys-resources/icon-note.gif) **NOTE:**
-> - If the physical CD/DVD-ROM is used to install the OS and it is not automatically ejected during the restart, manually remove it.
+> - If the physical DVD-ROM is used to install the OS and the CD/DVD-ROM drive is not automatically ejected during the restart, manually remove the CD/DVD-ROM.
 Then, the openEuler CLI login page is displayed.
-> - If the virtual CD/DVD-ROM drive is used to install the OS, change the server boot option to  **Hard Disk**  and restart the server.
+> - If the virtual DVD-ROM drive is used to install the OS, change the server boot option to  **Hard Disk**  and restart the server.
 Then, the openEuler CLI login page is displayed.